Holidaydrills/holidaydrills-java/java-versions-1/java-8/interfaces/interface-default-methods.md

 }
 ```

-## Why should I use it?

-Suppose you provide an interface that is implemented by a lot of other classes.
-Now you want to add additional feature to your interface and you would do that by adding another method.
-Imagine what would happen if you just add an additional abstract method to the interface.
-Every implementing class would need to adopt by implementing that additional method.
-Luckily you can avoid that by declaring the new method as a `default` one and provide an implementation right in your interface.
-All classes implementing that interface can now stay unchanged and just use the default implementation you provided.
-As soon as they need or want to have an own implementation of that method they could just implement is \(as in our second example above\).
+## What is it good for?

+* With interface default methods you can extend your existing interfaces without breaking the users of it.
+ (Remember: a class that implements an interface must also implement all methods of that interface that are abstract.
+By providing a default implementation the implementing class can just use the default implementation without the need to implement that mehtod itself)

 ## Good to know